mohammad-faalfard/bookstore/README.md

-# bookstore - hobby project
+# Bookstore - Hobby Project

 an online Bookstore featuring a custom user model, search, image uploads, permissions, and a host of other goodies ready to deploy to heroku.